Beatrice Harrison

 Beatrice Harrison (9 December 1892 – 10 March 1965) was a British cellist active in the first half of the 20th century.
 She gave first performances of several important English works, especially those of Frederick Delius, and made the first or standard recordings of others, particularly the first recording of Edward Elgar's cello concerto in 1920, with the composer conducting.

 Biography

 Early training

 Beatrice Harrison was born in Roorkee, north-west India.
+Her parents were Colonel John Harrison, posted to India at the time of Beatrice's birth, and Annie Harrison, who had studied singing with Sir George Henschel and Gustave Garcia, but gave up hopes of a career after her marriage.
 The Harrison family moved back to England during her childhood and she studied at the Royal College of Music, London, and afterwards under Hugo Becker, and at the High School of Music in Berlin.
 In 1910 she won the Mendelssohn Prize, and made her debut in the Bechstein Hall, Berlin.

 A musical family

 Beatrice was the sister of May Harrison, violinist, a student of Leopold Auer; Margaret Harrison, a pianist, but perhaps better known as a breeder of Irish Wolfhounds and a dog show judge; and the mezzo-soprano Monica Harrison.
 Like the family of Mark Hambourg, this was one in which the children were taught separate instruments so that they could play in ensemble.
 May had once stood in for Fritz Kreisler in a Mendelssohn concert in Helsingfors (Helsinki).
 Both May and Beatrice won the Gold Medal of the Associated Board for violin and cello respectively.

 Hugo Becker had spoken to Sir Henry Wood of his admiration for Beatrice Harrison's playing even before her debut under his baton in 1911, playing Dvořák, Haydn and Tchaikovsky.
 Wood, Charles Villiers Stanford and Edward Elgar were all great admirers.
 Stanford's Ballata and Ballabile, op.
 160, was written for Harrison and first heard on 3 May 1919 at the Wigmore Hall, using a piano reduction.
 The Harrison family became friends with Roger Quilter and his circle (including members of the Frankfurt Group) through the Soldiers' concerts in 1916.
 On 11 March 1918, Beatrice performed Dvořák's Cello Concerto in B minor with the Royal Philharmonic Orchestra under Thomas Beecham.